- Sourcing, vetting, and assembling the right team for the engagement

 Staff augmentation adds individual contractors to an existing team.
 A dedicated team is a separate, self-contained delivery unit assembled around a specific product area or workstream.
 It has its own internal structure, delivery management, and operates with more autonomy and ownership than a collection of individual placements.
 The engagement model is also different — dedicated teams are designed for continuity, not short-term capacity fill.

 The timeline depends on team size and the specificity of the required skills.
-In most cases, a small to mid-size dedicated team can be assembled and ready to start onboarding within four to eight weeks.
+In most cases, a small to mid-size dedicated software engineering team can be assembled and ready to start onboarding within four to eight weeks.
 For larger teams or highly specialized stacks, the timeline may be longer, but it is typically still faster than the equivalent US hiring process for the same composition.

 Yes.
-Dedicated teams are not fixed headcount contracts.
+Dedicated software teams are not fixed headcount contracts.
 As your delivery needs evolve — a phase requiring more QA coverage, a new feature stream needing an additional backend engineer, or a reduction after a major launch — the team can be adjusted.
 Scaling decisions are made collaboratively with reasonable lead time for sourcing.

 Your internal product and engineering leaders set priorities, define sprint goals, and review delivery output.
 Solbeg provides a delivery coordination layer on our side — a delivery manager or lead who handles day-to-day team operations, runs internal standups, manages team continuity, and is your primary point of contact for operational matters.
 You have direct access to every engineer, but you do not need to run the team’s internal operations yourself.